SWI-Prolog/swipl-devel/CMAKE.md

     - We will no longer do the LaTeX --> plain text route, but instead either display from the HTML on the terminal or create a plain text document from HTML at build time.
+    - Currently requires `make install`, `make doc`, i.e., system needs to be installed before compiling the documentation.
+    - By default we can only build the HTML as we need no dependencies for that.
   - Create installers
   - Install pkg-config files